-We’re using the Perfect A Line Dress pattern made with this adorable watermelon print fabric from the upcoming Tutti Fruitti collection by Maude Asbury for Blend Fabrics.
+We’re using the Perfect A Line Dress pattern for Baby (also available in sizes 2 through 6 as Perfect A Line Dress Pattern for Girls) made with this adorable watermelon print fabric from the upcoming Tutti Fruitti collection by Maude Asbury for Blend Fabrics.
 You’ll be able to find it at Hawthorne Threads when it arrives any day now.
 It’s so perfect for a sweet little baby dress – other prints include lemons, pineapples and bananas!
 The fabric has been provided to use free of charge so we can bring you great tutorials like this one.

-The Perfect A Line dress is a reversible dress pattern when made by the instructions, but we’ve made it unlined with an all-in-one facing at the straps and armholes and a hem facing at the bottom.
+The Perfect A Line dress pattern for Baby is a reversible dress pattern when made by the instructions, but we’ve made it unlined with an all-in-one facing at the straps and armholes and a hem facing at the bottom.

 We’ll show you how to do the all-in-one facing and make this dress unlined in another blog post next week.
 You won’t be able to use the hem facing technique with the Perfect A Line until we have both parts of the tutorial up but it’s good to read through it now so you understand how to sew a hem facing, and you can use it with your other unlined garment patterns – even those with a simple gathered skirt from rectangular cuts!